 At John Foy & Associates, we know what it takes to build strong claims.
 We’ll handle your case from start to finish, and we’re not afraid to stand up to the insurance companies.
 We also will not charge you a fee unless we win you money.

-Schedule a Free Consultation with an Athens Pedestrian Accident Lawyer
+Schedule a Free Consultation with a Pedestrian Accident Lawyer serving Athens

 Schedule a free consultation with a trusted attorney today.
 Call (404) 400-4000 or contact us online for your free consultation.